Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 - Arizona State's games this season have gone over 44 points seven of eight times.

-- Washington and its opponents have combined to score more than 44 points in three of eight games this season.
+- So far this season, 37.5% of Washington's games (3/8) have had more combined points than Saturday's total of 44.

-- The combined points per game average of the two teams, 52.3, is 8.3 points above Saturday's over/under.
+- The combined points per game average of the two teams, 52.3, is 8.3 points more than Saturday's over/under.

+- These two squads combine to allow 39.9 points per game, 4.1 fewer than this contest's over/under.

-- The 39.9 combined points per game that these two squads have allowed this season are 4.1 fewer than the 44 total in this contest.
+- The 44-point over/under for this game is 6.8 points below the 50.8 points per game average total in Huskies games this season.

-- The Sun Devils and their opponents have scored an average of 53.5 points per game in 2021, 9.5 more than Saturday's total.

 Arizona State Stats and Trends

-- The Sun Devils have been favored by 5.5 points or more five times this season and are 3-2 ATS in those contests.
+- So far this season, the Sun Devils have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those matchups.

-- Arizona State's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Arizona State's games this year have gone over the total in four out of eight opportunities (50%).

-- When Arizona State records more than 19.7 points, it is 4-3 against the spread and 6-2 overall.
+- Arizona State is 4-3 against the spread and 6-2 overall in games when it puts up more than 19.7 points.

-- When Arizona State picks up more than 336.2 yards, the team is 4-4 against the spread and 6-3 overall.
+- In games that Arizona State totals more than 336.2 yards, the team is 4-4 against the spread and 6-3 overall.

-- The Sun Devils have turned the ball over 18 times this season, four more turnovers than the Huskies have forced (14).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.